ratherlongname/IITG-Leave-Sanction-System/Team-Meetings.md

 * Vakul Gupta
 * Shivam Bansal

-### Database Structures,GUI components and Database Inter-Linking
+### Database Structures, GUI components and Database Inter-Linking

 #### 1 Basic Overview
-##### 1.1 Deciding the number,names of databases
+##### 1.1 Deciding the number, names of databases

 ##### 1.2 Deciding the number of columns in each database
 * 1.2.1 Checking common columns and deciding basic implementation of data types.

 #### 2 Deciding the interlink between each type of database
 * 2.1 Completely Finalsing the control flow of Software.
 * 2.2 Finalising the rough work distrubution in each database.
 * 2.3 Decided working of timings and place.
 #### 3 Finalising the GUI basic components and Keeping up scope for adding some components if necessary.
 ##### 3.1 Elaborated discussion on working of each form and its components.
 ###### 3.1.1  Login/SignUp page
 * It provides the option for user to Login if it is a existing user ,else register for a new user .
 * Login
-            **  It takes username and password and validate against a present database.
+   *  It takes username and password and validate against a present database.
 * SignUp
-            ** It prompts the user to register as a new user.
+   * It prompts the user to register as a new user.
-            ** It takes the necessary information and enter into an appropriate datbase.
+   * It takes the necessary information and enter into an appropriate datbase.

 ###### 3.1.2 Profile Page
 * It provides the user and option to apply for new leave, view old leaves,view notification, and view incmoing list(only         for professors)
 * It displays the basic info on the same page.
 * It contains an panel which by default shows the old leaves.
 * When other option is selected , a new information is diplayed in panel.